Welcome to today's edition of the Rush 24-7 podcast.

 Well, I know.

-I mean, if you strip it all away, the caller's point is you've got a demonstrably mentally ill child that you are teaching how to shoot guns within the survivalist context.
+I mean, if you strip it all away, the caller's point is you've got a demonstrably mentally ill child that you are teaching how to shoot guns within this survivalist context.

 And what is the survivalist context?

-Or or or the days on earth are numbered and we're gonna all have to fend for ourselves, or whatever.
+Or the days on earth are numbered and we're going to all have to fend for ourselves or whatever.

 John in Effingham, Illinois.